mjoblin/vibinui/README.md

 * AirPlay from a MacBook.
 * Running Vibin in Chrome on a MacBook and iPad.

-Vibin is not intended to be a complete replacement for the official StreamMagic apps.
-Vibin lacks features like browsing internet radio, and has no support for TIDAL or Qobuz.
+> Vibin is not intended to be a complete replacement for the official StreamMagic apps.
+Vibin lacks
+> features like browsing internet radio, and has no support for TIDAL or Qobuz.

+Watch the [overview video] (4m:15s) to see Vibin's features in action.

 &ensp;<br />
 ![Vibin]